 The term “collaborative robots” (“Cobots”) refers to power and force limited robots that are equipped with very accurate and safety approved force sensing capabilities.
 Collaborative robots can sense unexpected force and stop their motion very quickly if any abnormalities are found.
-Although they still cannot always avoid bumping into humans, they reduce their impact, preventing certain types of injuries, like crushing and impact injuries.
-This makes them far safer for human-scaled operations since they can work alongside humans and, in the case of human contact, will not severely injure anyone.
+Although they cannot always avoid bumping into humans, collaborative robots reduce the impact, preventing crushing and impact injuries.
+This makes Cobots far safer for human-scaled operations since they can work alongside humans and, in the case of human contact, will not severely injure anyone.

-As part of the design process, before releasing the collaborative robot application to production, an ANSI/RIA compliant risk assessment, along with specific documentation, is required.
-Machine Safety Specialists (MSS) can guide you through this process, and we can train your team to do this correctly on current and future projects.
+Before releasing the collaborative robot application to production, an ANSI/RIA compliant risk assessment and specific documentation are required.
+Machine Safety Specialists (MSS) can guide you through this process and can train your team to do this correctly on current and future projects.
 MSS engineers are trained and certified to provide safety engineering services, including industrial and collaborative robot applications.
-In addition, our machine safety training program can be customized to include collaborative robot applications and machine safety risk assessments.
+In addition, our Machine Safety Training Program can be customized to include collaborative robot applications and Machine Safety Risk Assessments.

 When the design is complete, and before installing the robotic system, MSS’ safety engineers provide safety verification services.
 In this design phase of the project, we review (verify) your design drawings, including electrical, pneumatic and hydraulic schematic drawings as well as Bills of Material (BoMs) for compliance with OSHA, ANSI/RIA, NFPA, and EN/ISO safety standards.
 Our safety engineers are able to perform SISTEMA analysis, if required, to verify the functional safety performance on the system.
 At this point in the project, our engineers can interface with your team and provide assistance keeping the design on-track and in compliance with required safety standards.